Fe-Ordan/event-handler-telegram-bot/README.md

 #

-Event Handler is a telegram [bot](https://core.telegram.org/bots/) by which you can create **event** and and put those **events** to vote to check who is up for it.
+Event Handler is a telegram [bot](https://core.telegram.org/bots/), by which you can create **events** and and put those **events** to vote to check who is up for it.

 ## Usage

 Events consists of Title, Date and Location informations.
-To create a new one, simply send /start command.
+To create a new one, simply send **/start** command.
 And then send the informations asked in order.